 Fiber is an essential nutrient.
 However, most Americans are falling far short of the recommended daily amount in their diets.
 Women should aim for 25 grams of fiber per day, while men should target 38 grams (or 21 and 30 grams daily, respectively, for those over the age of 51).

 Dietary fiber contributes to our health and wellness in a number of ways.
 First, it aids in providing fullness after meals, which helps promote a healthy weight.
-Second, adequate fiber can help to lower cholesterol.
-Third, it helps prevent constipation and diverticulosis; and, fourth, adequate fiber from food helps keep blood sugar within a healthy range.
+Second, adequate fiber intake can help to lower cholesterol.
+Third, it helps prevent constipation and diverticulosis.
+And fourth, adequate fiber from food helps keep blood sugar within a healthy range.

 Natural Sources of Fiber